The emergent properties of predator prey systems, analysed computationally through reaction-diffusion systems and agent based models.

 The model elegantly captures the core ideas: prey populations grow naturally but are eaten by predators, and predator populations decline without food but grow when they eat prey.
 That said, the model is limited, as it never predicts extinction for nonzero initial populations.
 A better model would include a notion of self competition in the individual populations, perhaps stemming from a fixed supply of food.
 Such a model would be self-limiting.
 A better model,

-introduces the notion of independent growth limitation on the individual populations x1x_1 and x2x_2 to the system through the Logistic model.
-The terms η1\eta_1 and η2\eta_2 represent the carrying capacities, a concept from ecology that refers to the maximum population size of a species that the environment can sustain indefinitely, given the food, habitat, water, and other necessities available in the environment.
+introduces the notion of independent growth limitation on the individual populations and to the system through the Logistic model.
+The terms and represent the carrying capacities, a concept from ecology that refers to the maximum population size of a species that the environment can sustain indefinitely, given the food, habitat, water, and other necessities available in the environment.
 In mathematical models like this one, the carrying capacity limits the growth of a population by introducing a term that reduces the growth rate as the population size approaches the carrying capacity.
 The advantages is this allows one species to “win”, in addition to cases where both populations settle on fixed values.

 Adding spatial dependence